Arkitect-z/Arkitect-z.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I graduated with a B.E. degree from University of Jinan.
-And I am getting a M.S. degree in information technology from the School of Computer Science and Engineering, Macau University of Science and Technology, advised by Professor [Zhanchuan Cai (蔡占川)](https://www.must.edu.mo/en/scse/staff/cai-zhan-chuan).
+I graduated with a Bachelor of Engineering degree from University of Jinan.
+And I am getting a Master of Science degree in information technology from the School of Computer Science and Engineering, Macau University of Science and Technology, advised by Professor [Zhanchuan Cai (蔡占川)](https://www.must.edu.mo/en/scse/staff/cai-zhan-chuan).

 My research interest includes multi-modal learning and computer vision.